 We believe that truly good products create new experiences for the customer, enhancing their chosen lifestyle directions.
 From that point of view, each electric vehicle should be unique and special, not only those on dedicated platforms but also those related to existing models.Simon Humphries, Design Senior General Manager, Toyota Motor Corporation (Media Briefing on Battery EV Strategies, December 14, 2021)

-1 Toyota FJ Cruiser sold in the U.S. in 2021
+The FJ Cruiser has created many memories in the U.S.

 Moreover, in JD Power’s dependability score (PDS) for SUVs from 2014 and 2015, the FJ Cruiser scored an impressive 84.
-JD Power asked thousands of owners how their SUV performed after three years of ownership, and the rating was based on a scale of issues per 100 vehicles (a score of 100 means at least one issue per vehicle).
-A score of 84 means FJ Cruiser had less than one problem on an average after 90 days of usage.
+JD Power asked thousands of owners how their SUVs performed after three years of ownership, and the rating was based on a scale of issues per 100 vehicles (a score of 100 means at least one issue per vehicle).
+A score of 84 means FJ Cruiser had less than one problem on average after 90 days of usage.
 Simply put, the FJ Cruiser is reliable.

-In September 2011, Motor Trend‘s road testers reported their collective admiration for the FJ Cruiser.
+In September 2011, MotorTrend‘s road testers reported their collective admiration for the FJ Cruiser.
 An MT journalist said the FJ Cruiser was for buyers who desired the “capability of the Jeep Wrangler, but the civility of a modern SUV.”
 Despite its ergonomic shortcomings, it has serious off-road capabilities.
 It has an inclinometer, analog compass, a water-resistant floor, and a ladder-frame chassis with good ride quality.
 Another editor quoted that everything about the SUV was silly, yet it remained highly desirable in its heydays.

 Does Toyota still make the FJ Cruiser?